What I'm reading since my ALS diagnosis...

 Perhaps I should be focusing on books about ALS, about those who've also fought this disease, those who've overcome it, those who've surrendered.
 But the sad days are sad enough without filling my imagination with too many potential outcomes.
 Instead, I'm reveling in fiction, memoir, poetry, nonfiction, my favorite worlds to inhabit.

-Here's a list of the books I'm escaping into now.
+Here are the books I'm escaping into now.

-Here's a list of the books I'm escaping into now.
+Here are the books I'm escaping into now.

 Old Babes in the Woods by Margaret Atwood (her stories of Tig and Nell, a long-married couple navigating their elderly years, and then of Nell, outliving Tig, his absence large and looming, were compelling and detailed and reminded me that we all our destined to die, and those we leave behind must carry on; her experimental stories between the Tig and Nell bookends were intellectually interesting, yet I missed the emotional connection I had with old Tig and Nell)